 5. Take frequent breaks.
 Shoveling snow is an aerobic exercise.
 Shoveling heavy snow can increase your heart rate and blood pressure.
 If you’re feeling winded, take a break.
 This would also be an excellent time to drink some water.

 6. Avoid lifting more than you can handle.
 Shoveling snow is hard work and isn’t much fun.
 To get the job done quicker, you may be tempted to lift more snow than you can handle.
 Lifting heavy amounts of snow can cause your blood pressure to rise.
 It’s best to lift smaller amounts of snow or to simply push it.

 7. If you have a snowblower, use it.
 In the past, I’ve used shoveling as my workout routine.
 However, as I mature, I realize it’s best for me and my body to use my snowblower.
 There’s a lot of sidewalk to clear when you live on a corner lot in a city subdivision.

 8. Plan accordingly.
 With today’s technology, meteorologists can identify weather events well in advance.
 Pay attention to the weather forecast for your area and plan accordingly.
 Depending on the amount of snow, you may need to shovel numerous times.
 Rushing to get the job done can lead to injury.
 It’s best to pace yourself.
 The job will get done!

-10. Take your smart phone with you.
-When you go outside to shovel, make sure to take your phone with you.
+10. Take your smartphone with you.
+When you go outside to shovel, take your phone with you.
 If you’re injured and need to call for help, you can.